Range Hood Buying Guide

-In any kitchen, the selection of the ventilation equipment is just as important as the selection of the cooking equipment.
-There are many different factors that contribute to choosing the ventilation that’s right for your kitchen.
+There are many different factors that contribute to choosing the range hood that’s right for your kitchen.
 These can be confusing but they must be considered in order to help you purchase the ideal ventilation to suit your individual needs.

 This standard type of ventilation can be mounted to the wall above your cooktop.
 Wall mount ventilation should overlap your cooktop by about 3" on each side.
 (For example, if your cooktop is 30", you will need an additional 6" of hood coverage, so you would want a 36" range hood.)

 If your kitchen has an island or peninsula counter with a cooktop, this type of ventilation can be mounted to the ceiling directly above it.
 Island mount ventilation should overlap your cooktop by about 3" to 6" on each side.

 This type of ventilation can be mounted under cabinets your kitchen may have above your cooktop.
 The cabinet is able to hide the duct work.

 Liner ventilation can be mounted inside already existent custom hoods in your kitchen.
 These range hoods can be above an island, peninsula, or a cooktop against a wall.